Today I wanted to chat about the credentialing state nuances registered dietitians may experience during the insurance credentialing process.

 Emblem GHI (March 2024) is now open.

-If you are in Northern or Western NY, most of the insurance networks are open, including BCBS.
+If you are in Northern or Western NY, most of the insurance networks are open, including BCBS of Western New York.

 California – ALL patients seen in CA, regardless of whether or not they are cash-paying or insurance, require an MD referral.
 This is based on your licensure laws or essential lack there of.
 Aetna appears open in most zip codes, while Cigna appears closed in most zip codes.
 Blue Shield of California, which is not the same as Anthem Blue Cross Blue Shield, will only accept you if you are a sole proprietor or S-Corp.
 They don’t accept dietitians whose business entity is an LLC.
 To my knowledge, United Health Care appears open in most zip codes.
 The biggest product in CA is Anthem BCBS is open.
 However, I would say, on average, it takes about 6-7 months to have an effective contract.